-Author/Year/ Country/Study Design/PEDro/N Methods Outcome peak medial gastrocnemius (MG) lengthening velocity, average Ashworth Score, Plantar Flexors Ashworth Score, Electromyography-lengthening Velocity (EMG-LV), Coactivation Duration (CoD), Coactivation Index (CI).
-Average Ashworth Score and plantar flexors Ashworth scores were significantly different across all time posts in the more-affected leg only (p<0.001).
-Compared with baseline, both frequency (p=0.02) and average gain (p=0.007) of EMG-LV were significantly lower at 2 hr post but did not reach the significance at 4 hr and 6 hr post (p≤0.040).
-Slope parameters of EMG-LV in the less-affected leg did not change over time (p≥0.129).
-CoD significantly decreased over time in the more affected leg during all phases of gait (p≤0.013); and Col did not significantly change over time in either leg (p>0.107).
-Margetis et al. (2014) Greece Pre-Post N=8 Population: TBI=6, Hydrocephalus=1, Cardiac Arrest=1; Mean Age=31.5 yr; Gender: Male=8, Female=0; Mean Time Post Injury=37.25 mo.
+Author Year Country Research Design PEDro Sample Size Methods Outcome Slope parameters of EMG-LV in the less-affected leg did not change over time (p≥0.129).
+CoD significantly decreased over time in the more affected leg during all phases of gait (p≤0.013); and CoI did not significantly change over time in either leg (p>0.107).
+Margetis et al. (2014) Greece Pre-Post N=8 Population: TBI=6, Hydrocephalus=1, Cardiac Arrest=1; Mean Age=31.5yr; Gender: Male=8, Female=0; Mean Time Post Injury=37.25mo.
 Intervention: Patients who were resistant to oral spasticity treatments received an implanted intrathecal baclofen pump.
-Mean follow-up period was 38.4 mo.
+Mean follow-up period was 38.4mo.
 Outcome Measure: Modified Ashworth Scale.
 All patients showed improvement in their spasticity scores; mean Modified Ashworth Scale scores were 3.375 pre- and 1.125 post- intervention.
-Posteraro et al. (2013) Italy Pre-Post N=12 Population: TBI=8, Hemorrhage=2, Anoxia=2; Mean Age=36 yr; Gender: Male=9, Female=3; Time Post Injury Range=31-150 days.
+Posteraro et al. (2013) Italy Pre-Post N=12 Population: TBI=8, Hemorrhage=2, Anoxia=2; Mean Age=36yr; Gender: Male=9, Female=3; Time Post Injury Range=31-150d.
 Intervention: Patients not experiencing reductions in spasticity following initial interventions with oral baclofen received intrathecal baclofen (ITB).
-The initial dosage was 50 or 100 mcg depending on the severity of the impairment and was increased by 10% every 3 days until the maximum dosage of 800 mcg was achieved.
-Assessments occurred before the implant, and at 3 mo and 12 mo follow- ups.
+The initial dosage was 50 or 100mcg depending on the severity of the impairment and was increased by 10% every 3d until the maximum dosage of 800 mcg was achieved.
+Assessments occurred before the implant, and at 3mo and 12mo follow-ups.
 Outcome Measure: Modified Ashworth Scale (MAS), Spasm Frequency Scale (SFS), Disability Rating Scale (DRS), Level of Cognitive Functioning (LCF).
 Mean ITB dose for participants was 380mcg.
-Six patients received ITB within 3 mo of injury (early); 6 patients received ITB between 3 and 6mo post injury (late).
-At 3 mo, both spasticity and spasms significantly decreased compared to the baseline, based on MAS and SFS scores (p<0.001 and p<0.002, respectively).
-At 3 mo, improvements in DRS and LCF were seen (p<0.001 and p=0.002, respectively).
-At 12 mo (n=5) all patients demonstrated further improvements in spasticity and spasms, but this was non-significant compared to results at 3 mo.
+Six patients received ITB within 3mo of injury (early); 6 patients received ITB between 3 and 6mo post injury (late).
+At 3mo, both spasticity and spasms significantly decreased compared to the baseline, based on MAS and SFS scores (p<0.001 and p<0.002, respectively).
+At 3mo, improvements in DRS and LCF were seen (p<0.001 and p=0.002, respectively).
+At 12mo (n=5) all patients demonstrated further improvements in spasticity and spasms, but this was non-significant compared to results at 3 mo.
 There were no differences in global outcomes (DRS and LCF) between patients in early ITB initiation group and those in late ITB initiation group.
 Hoarau et al. (2012a) France Post-Test N=43 Population: TBI; Mean Age=23.3yr; Gender: Male=33, Female=10; Mean GCS score=4.6.
-Intervention: After initial injury, participants who were started on Intrathecal Baclofen Therapy (IBT) to treat dysautonomia and hypertonia and were At follow-up, 9 participants had died, 13 were severely disabled or in an unresponsive wakefulness syndrome and 21 had a good recovery of consciousness.
-Mean CRS-R score was 18.9 (Range 1-23), mean BI score was 50.1 (Range 0-100), 34.9% were
+Intervention: After initial injury, participants who were started on Intrathecal Baclofen Therapy (IBT) to treat dysautonomia and hypertonia and were included for evaluation of long-term outcomes (mean 10±0.6yr post implantation).
+Outcome Measure: Coma Recovery Scale- Revised (CRS-R), Modified Ashworth Scale (MAS), Barthel Index (BI).
+At follow-up, 9 participants had died, 13 were severely disabled or in an unresponsive wakefulness syndrome and 21 had a good recovery of consciousness.
+Mean CRS-R score was 18.9 (Range 1-23), mean BI score was 50.1 (Range 0-100), 34.9% were living at home, and mean MAS for upper limb was 1.6 (Range 0-4).
+Most of the participants who had a positive recovery received IBT later than the other participants.
+Complications occurred in 62.8% of patients; the most common being operative site infections (20.9%) and overdoses with profound flaccidity, sedation and vomiting (16.3%).